compare

 • Step 1: Complete an accredited degree like the Graduate Diploma of Psychology, accredited by the Australian Psychology Accreditation Council (APAC), to begin your journey to registration.

-• Step 2: Do a fourth year of study with our Graduate Diploma in Psychology (Advanced) for another 1.5 years, making you eligible for provisional registration after graduation.
+• Step 2: Do a fourth year of study with our Graduate Diploma in Psychology (Advanced) for another 1.5 years. *Please note: You can apply for provisional registration once you have been accepted into a Master’s or Doctorate program.

 After this, you can register as a general psychologist and start practicing.